dmlc/gluon-cv/docs/model_zoo/action_recognition.rst

 .. role:: greytag

+Visualization of inference throughputs vs. validation accuracy of Kinetics400 pre-trained models is illustrated in the graph below.

+.. raw:: html
+   :file: ../_static/ar_throughputs.html

-Table of pre-trained models for video action recognition and their performance.
+The following tables list pre-trained models for video action recognition and their performances with more details.

 .. hint::